brodhq/brodhq.github.io/content/guides/getting-started/05-enumerables-and-streams.md

 "foobar"
 ```

-Elixir also provides three boolean operators: `or`, `and` and `not`.
+Geis also provides three boolean operators: `or`, `and` and `not`.
 These operators are strict in the sense that they expect something that evaluates to a boolean (`true` or `false`) as their first argument:

 ```elixir
 iex> true and true